dreamcat4/docker-images/irc/README.md

 For the most part, you just need to set new username & password(s) for your own personal irc accounts.
 However these same logins are referenced across multiple programs / multiple configuration files.

+* After this section is completed, all of your znc bouncer account logins should be updated.

+* Some irc networks also require you to identify yourself, or register your nickname with their services.
+That has not been covered in this quickstart section.
+As that depends which specific irc servers you actually wish to connect to.
+There is a seperate section for all the nickserv stuff / per-network registration instructions.

 ### Configure ZNC

 * Create a new container of `dreamcat4/irc` image, with bind:mounted volumes for the `/config` and `/irc` folders